Synthetixio/synthetix/docs/contracts/FeePoolState.md

 This function was used during the initial six week setup period to initialise the issuance ledger from the previous Synthetix version.

+!!! caution
+        Because the internal loop index is a `uint8`, if the `accounts` argument is longer than 256 entries this function will loop indefinitely, consuming all gas.

 ???+ example "Details"

     **Signature**